Homer happy Mariners hit 4 long balls in 10-8 win over A's - Philly

 Seager's home run was his third of the season and continued to counter what has been sluggish April's in the past from Seattle's third baseman.
 Seager has nine hits in his last 16 at-bats.

+And to cap off the long balls, Vogelbach's solo homer leading off the seventh went an estimated 433 feet and nearly reached the upper deck of right field.

-Seattle's Chasen Bradford (1-0) worked 1 2/3 scoreless innings of relief after starter Marco Gonzales was lifted in the fourth, including the key double play Vogelbach scooped to get out of the inning.
+Seattle's Chasen Bradford (1-0) worked 1 2/3 scoreless innings of relief after starter Marco Gonzales was lifted in the fourth.
 Edwin Diaz pitched the ninth for his sixth save.

 Oakland tried to rally late thanks to home runs from Mark Canha and Khris Davis in the seventh inning, and a solo shot from Stephen Piscotty in the eighth to pull within 10-8.
 But the homers couldn't make up for an ugly night from Oakland's pitchers, who allowed at least one hit to every batter in Seattle's starting lineup.
 Graveman was out after four innings and the A's bullpen wasn't much better.